 In certain circumstances, capital gains and foreign sourced income can be rolled up tax free and foreign assets settled into trust whilst the settlor was non-domiciled will remain outside the UK inheritance tax net.

-In the right circumstances an offshore trust can be an effective and tax efficient asset protection and succession planning vehicle.
+In the right circumstances, an offshore trust fund can be an effective and tax efficient asset protection and succession planning vehicle.
 However, the law concerning trusts and their taxation is complex and planning should not be undertaken without obtaining professional advice.